 - Prevent Impaired Driving: A CADCA Toolkit

-The Toolkit is designed to guide you through the process of developing a comprehensive plan to address alcohol impaired driving in your community.
-In the Toolkit, start by reviewing the information about gathering data to assess community conditions.
+This Toolkit is designed to guide you through the process of developing a comprehensive plan to address alcohol impaired driving in your community.

 DEA Warning to Police and Public: Fentanyl Exposure Kills